aditya10avg/Scam-Protect/README.md

 Integrate the code that transcribes a call in real-time but for Twilio.
 If it starts working then we will move for any ordinary call.

 ## Twilio API is required

+## For collaboration
+To collaborate with us on this project, reach out to us on LinkedIn[https://www.linkedin.com/company/detectify1/?viewAsMember=true]